-The place, as I saw it first, seemed to suggest in its very appearance its odd seafaring name and wicked reputation.
-A wide stretch of water, with little shelter for ships; ominous overhanging cliffs and rocks; a beach of black volcanic sand, torn by thunderous rollers.
+The place, as I saw it first, seemed to match in its

+appearance its odd seafaring name and wicked reputation.
+A wide stretch of water, with little shelter; ominous overhanging cliffs and rocks; a beach of black volcanic sand, torn by thunderous rollers.
 On the shore, assembled, the whole white population of the district-the Presbyterian missionary and his wife, one married and one unmarried trader, and a French missionary priest.
 This was Sou'-West Bay.